lindgrenj6/sources-api-client-internal-go/docs/DefaultApi.md

     limit := int32(56) // int32 | The numbers of items to return per page. (optional) (default to 100)
-    offset := int32(56) // int32 | The number of items to skip before starting to collect the result set. (optional) (default to 0) filter := TODO // map[string]interface{} | Filter for querying collections. (optional) sortBy := TODO // OneOfstringarray | The list of attribute and order to sort the result set by. (optional)
+    offset := int32(56) // int32 | The number of items to skip before starting to collect the result set. (optional) (default to 0) filter := TODO // map[string]interface{} | Filter for querying collections. (optional) sortBy := "sortBy_example" // string | The list of attribute and order to sort the result set by. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)